-Room Audio works by different rules than Spatial Audio.
+Room Audio works with slightly different rules than Spatial Audio.
 When entering a Room, you'll notice the audio circle disappear, as you switch to Room Audio.

-Rooms in Kumospace are private audio zones.
+Rooms in Kumospace have Private Audio Zones.
 This means that everybody in a Room can hear each other, no matter how big the Room is, or how far apart in the Room they are.

 They cannot hear anybody outside of the Room, and nobody outside of the Room can hear in.